PA - Programmatic Agreement

 - where other circumstances warrant a departure from the normal section 106 process.

-Specific types of non-adverse effect undertakings that can be reviewed for Section 106 purposes by NPS park personnel without further review by ACHP or SHPO.
+Specific types of non-adverse effect undertakings that can be reviewed for Section 106 purposes by National Park Service park personnel without further review by Advisory Council on Historic Preservation (ACHP) or State Historic Preservation Officer (SHPO).

 Project Inspector or Supervisor / Construction Inspector